ggaswint/ARIANNAanalysis/README.md

 The ARIANNA data processing software (snowShovel) was constructed to work with ROOT.
 Both pieces of software will need to be installed to manage ARIANNA data at the lowest level.
 This process can be tedious and often bug out multiple times before success.
 I provide a standard command sequence that should work for most Unix type systems.
 Note that snowShovel6 along with root 6.18.00 are two verified versions that work together and with NuRadioReco/python3.
 If you do not have python3 set as your default, DO IT!
 Don't live in the past.

 This particular sequence of commands proved successful for my Ubuntu 18.04.3 machine.
+Hopefully copy paste into the terminal proves successful for you as well.

 $ git clone --branch v6-22-00-patches https://github.com/root-project/root.git root_src